spuddybike/DDI-Lifecycle-Documentation/documentation/src/User Guide/Introduction.rst

 Concept, Unit Type and Unit
 _____________________________

-DDi-Lifeycle mirrors ISO/IEC 11179.
+DDi-Lifecycle mirrors ISO/IEC 11179.
 Concepts are a unit of knowledge created by a unique combination of characteristics, a Unit Type is a synonym of Object, which is a class or object of interest.
 The combination allows a single concept to be used between different Unit Types and hence Units.

 .. image:: ../images/unit_type_examples.png
    :width: 600px